cdibbs/keyholevision/projects/graces-of-god-ornaments.md

 Front panel: no color / natural wood.

-Otherwise, you can experiment with ordinary woodstains or even paint to create your own effect!

-### Final touches - Epoxy

-After the pieces are stained and glued together, you can coat them with clear epoxy resin to give a nice, shiny look which protects them from stains and other damage.

 ### Final touches - Hanging

 After the pieces were stained and glued together, I hot-glued some fishing line to the